depben/PT7C4339-RTC/README.md

 3. Restart Arduino IDE.

 ### Example Sketch
-  This is the SetAndReadDateTime example included in the library
 ```cpp
 // SetAndReadDateTime example code for the PT7C4339-RTC library
 // This example demonstrates how to set and read the date and time using both induvidual and single setters/getters,